omgnetwork/ios-sdk/README.md

 - `client` is a `SocketClient`
 - `eventDelegate` is a `UserEventDelegate` that will receive incoming events.

-An object conforming to `UserEventDelegate` needs to implement the 3 common methods mentioned above and also `didReceive(_ object: WebsocketObject, forEvent event: SocketEvent)`.
+An object conforming to `UserEventDelegate` needs to implement the 3 common methods mentioned above and also `on(_ object: WebsocketObject, error: APIError?, forEvent event: SocketEvent)`.

 This method will be called when any event regarding the user is received. `WebsocketObject` can be enumerated to get the corresponding object received.